akuprik/test4EM/README.md

 Cloud Credentials of type Credentials
 Target Vm object of type Workload

-Define class Migration that contains the following Selected Mount points: list of MountPoint
+Define class Migration that contains the following:
+Selected Mount points: list of MountPoint
 Source of type Workload
 Migration Target of type MigrationTarget
-Migration state: not started, running, error, success Implement run() method - run method should sleep for X min (simulate running migration) copy source object to the Migration Target.Target VM  and target should only have mount points that are selected.
+Migration state: not started, running, error, success

+Implement run() method - run method should sleep for X min (simulate running migration) copy source object to the Migration Target.Target VM and target should only have mount points that are selected.
 For example, if source has: C:\ D: and E:\ and only C: was selected, target should only have C:\

 Implement business logic to not allow running migrations when volume C:\ is not allowed

 Implement persistence layer to allow to save all those classes into filesystem.
 It should allow to create, update, read and delete objects.
 You cannot have more than one source with the same IP.
 Hints: json/pickle/filesystem

 The solution should work on Linux.
-Assume that you are writing production quality code - same quality and same coding standards (PEP-8),  code and package structure.
+Assume that you are writing production quality code - same quality and same coding standards (PEP-8),
+code and package structure.

 Unit tests are a requirement

 Bonus: